 Another consequence is many traffic lights operate on sensors and can register large gaps as a drop-in traffic flow.
 If a driver chooses to leave too big a gap, the lights can misread this and change to red, artificially backing up traffic from that direction which may have needed to flow for some time to alleviate queues.

 Lengthening or prolonging queues, particularly in more built up areas, has the added effect of extending slow moving traffic to span multiple junctions, turnings and traffic signals - expanding the affected area and exacerbating the problem.

 A single delay at a set of lights can have a knock-on effect and result in delays across an entire section of the network, wasting hundreds, if not thousands in hours of lost time and wasted fuel.
-Traffic cost the UK £37.7 billion in 2017 alone.
+Traffic costs the UK £37.7 billion in 2017 alone.